AmirAli-AZ/AmirAli-AZ/README.md

 ### Hi there 👋
-I am 15 years old and I mostly use Java and I publish what I make on GitHub and on my [Telegram channel](https://t.me/Explorer_browser)
+I am 15 years old and I mostly use java and I publish what I make on GitHub and on my [Telegram channel](https://t.me/Explorer_browser)

 #### 🌱 What am I working on?

 I work whenever an idea comes to my mind, anything
 <br>
 but for now, I'm mostly working on the [FXDialogs](https://github.com/AmirAli-AZ/FXDialogs) project.
 <br>
 FXDialogs is a java library to create dialogs for javafx applications.
 <br>
-Also this library has another things like custom notification builder, splash screen builder and etc...
+Also this library has other things like custom notification builder, splash screen builder and etc...

 #### 💬 Feedback

 Say Hello

-### What i use
+### What I use

 <div align=center>